-The main conclusions from the simulation of test PHÉBUS FPT-3 with ATHLET 3.3 and comparison with ATHLET 3.2.1 are the following.
-Both versions are producing consistent results.
-ATHLET 3.3 reproduces all relevant figures of merit for the core degradation, hydrogen production, corium behaviour, fission product release and transport with at least satisfactory accuracy, given the uncertainties inherent both in the experiment and the ATHLET-CD modelling.
+The main conclusions from the simulation of test PHÉBUS FPT-3 with ATHLET-CD 3.4 and 3.3.1 are the following.
+An input problem has been identified and corrected in this validation cycles.
+It mainly influenced the hydrogen production, predicting less amount of hydrogen produced, slightly underestimating the uncertainty bounds of the hydrogen measurements.
+Nevertheless, the sensor SDHY700 does indicate lower hydrogen amount, making the simulations acceptable.
+All versions are producing consistent results.
+ATHLET-CD 3.4 reproduces all relevant figures of merit for the core degradation, hydrogen production, corium behaviour, fission product release and transport with at least satisfactory accuracy, given the uncertainties inherent both in the experiment and the ATHLET-CD modelling.
 Consequently, the validation of ATHLET-CD against test FPT-3 is judged to be successful, while there is still room for improvement both in ATHLET-CD models as well as the input deck.